Hugius/FabiEngine3D/doc/PHYSICS.md

 - Every engine update the cursor ray is recalculated.
 - The ray is the 3D direction of the cursor.

-## 2.1 Terrain Pointing
+## 2.1 Terrain Entity Pointing

-- FabiEngine3D supports 3D cursor picking on the terrain.
+- FabiEngine3D supports 3D cursor picking on the terrain entity.
-- Terrain pointing can be configured for performance.
+- Terrain entity pointing can be configured for performance.

 ## 2.2 AABB Entity Selection